 Other optional amenities include two guest rooms with baths, massage services, the opportunity for private parties in the Garden Terrace Dining Room or Social Room, coin-operated laundries, a free car wash in the garage, and antennae and cable TV hookups in each unit.
-Tai Chi or other exercise classes are available each morning.
+Tai Chi classes are also available.